Utah Deaf History and Culture

 2014-2022

 The first meeting was held at the Weber County Library on January 20, 1972.
 C. Roy Cochran was elected as the organization's first president, followed by Ronald Johnston as vice president, Dennis Platt as secretary, and Tom Starkey as treasurer.
-The first night, they raised $25.00.
+On the first night, they raised $25.00.
 (Tenth Anniversary Celebration Program Book).

-GSACD, like the Utah Athletic Club of the Deaf, became one of the most well-known clubs in the NorthWest Athletic Association of the Deaf (NWAAD) region, which includes Montana, Idaho, Oregon, Washington State, Northern California, and western Canada, including Vancouver, B.C. and Edmonton (Tenth Anniversary Celebration Program Book).
+GSACD, like the Utah Athletic Club of the Deaf, became one of the most well-known clubs in the NorthWest Athletic Association of the Deaf (NWAAD) region, which includes Montana, Idaho, Oregon, Washington State, Northern California, western Canada, including Vancouver, B.C., and Edmonton (Tenth Anniversary Celebration Program Book).
 GSACD was also a long-standing member of the American Athletic Association of the Deaf.

 The UACD hosted the 1974 NWAAD softball tournament when the NWAAD established a new sport, softball.
-GSACD advanced to the finals and faced defending champion Seattle, but lost and had to settle for second place (Tenth Anniversary Celebration Program Book).
+GSACD advanced to the finals and faced defending champion Seattle but lost and had to settle for second place (Tenth Anniversary Celebration Program Book).

 GSACD hosted five Northwest Athletic Association of the Deaf tournaments in 1978, 1986, 1992, and 1996 for softball and 1980 for basketball (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).